 You work hard for your super.
 Doing a regular 5-minute super workout can help you achieve the financial future you deserve!

 Preparing for retirement is important.
 And even though it may seem like a lifetime away, it’s important to think about the little things you can do to help boost your super now to help you achieve your ideal financial future.

 Think of it like a personal goal – sometimes the start and end points are clear so planning is easy.
 For example, you may need to save $40 per week to afford that big purchase, or you have weekly goals to reach your ideal fitness level.

 But with super in accounts that you can’t access until you’re around 60, it can be hard to know how much you’re going to need in 10, 20 or 30 years.
 Understanding your current position and setting the most appropriate goals for your future are often areas that may not be as clear as you'd like them to be.

 That’s where the 5-minute workout for your super can help – it’s a way for you to get your financial future in shape and on track for the future you deserve!

 These few simple steps can help you do a quick pulse check of your super.

 It’s that easy – you’ll hardly raise a sweat!

 Note: To better reflect the fees you pay in our fund, you will probably need to reduce the calculator’s default fees to reflect our current fees.

 If your calculator figures are healthy and what you expected, great!
 Time to head off for a post-workout treat.
-Just remember to re-visit the 5-minute workout every couple of years, or whenever you have a change in circumstances (eg. new job, relationship changes etc), to keep things on track.
+Just remember to re-visit the 5-minute workout regularly, and also whenever you have a change in circumstances (eg. new job, relationship changes etc), to keep things on track.